Uberi/AutoHotkey.net-Website-Generator/README.md

 Command line parameters override the variables set at the top of the main script.
 Parameter names mirror the names of the aforementioned variables:

-    GenerateWebsite.ahk --ShowGUI=False --ForumUsername=Uberi --UploadWebsite=True --AutoHotkeyNetPassword=MyPassword --ColorScheme=Blue
+    GenerateWebsite.ahk --ShowGUI=False --ForumUsername=Uberi --UploadWebsite=True --AutoHotkeyNetPassword=MyPassword --ColorScheme=Blue > Log.txt

 The above would silently generate a page for the user "Uberi" at the AutoHotkey Forums with a blue color scheme, and then upload it to AutoHotkey.net over FTP.
+Any errors encountered would be reported in Log.txt

 ### GUI configuration